aidamouref/Project-Broadway/README.md

 [1] Standard Errors assume that the covariance matrix of the errors is correctly specified.

 ```
-The  scaled histograms have this shape:
+The standarised histograms have now this shape:

 ![standarised_final](Images/standarised_final.png)

-In this case, the model fits much more reasonable...the R2 says that 75% of the changes in weekly grosses are explained by the Xs.
-The variable weeknumber is non significant but it makes sense as it has no linear relationship with the Y
+In this case, the model fits much more reasonable...the R2 tells us that 75% of the changes in weekly grosses are explained by variations in the Xs.
+The variable 'weeknumber' is non significant but it makes sense as it has no linear relationship with the Y. The rest of the variables show a clear significance to the Y.
+If we touch nothing else, the weekly grosses are approximately $756 using this model.
+The number of performances, seats sold and the value of the top ticket price increase weekly grosses.
+Also, pop-rock musicals incrase profits more than other types of musicals.

 ### Split, train, test

-In order to check the model, we are goint to split it to train and test:
+In order to check the model, we are goint to split it to have a part to be trained (80%) and a part to be tested (20%):

 ```Python
 X=pd.concat((df_x_standarised, df_x_encoded), axis=1)